NCBI-Hackathons/PHANTUM/README.md

 ### Docker image coming soon (:sweat_smile:)

-The Docker image contains <this software> as well as a webserver and FTP server in case you want to deploy the FTP server.
-It does also contain a web server for testing the <this software> main website (but should only be used for debug purposes).
+The Docker image contains PHANTUM as well as a webserver and FTP server in case you want to deploy the FTP server.
+It does also contain a web server for testing the PHANTUM main website (but should only be used for debug purposes).

 1. `docker pull ncbihackathons/PHANTUM` command to pull the image from the DockerHub
 2. `docker run ncbihackathons/PHANTUM` Run the docker image from the master shell script